Tsavo West National Park: Archaeology and history

 Although a few Early Stone Age and Middle Stone Age archaeological sites are recorded from ground surface finds in Tsavo, there is much evidence for thriving Late Stone Age economy from 6,000 to 1,300 years ago.
 Research has shown that Late Stone Age archaeological sites are found close to the Galana River in high numbers.
 The inhabitants of these sites hunted wild animals, fished and kept domesticated animals.
 Because of the sparse availability of water away from the Galana River, human settlement in Tsavo focused on the riparian areas and in rockshelters as one moves west.

-Swahili merchants traded with the inhabitants of Tsavo for ivory, catskins, and probably slaves as early as 700 AD (and probably earlier).
+Swahili merchants traded with the inhabitants of Tsavo for ivory, catskins, and probably slaves as early as 700 CE (and probably earlier).
 There is no evidence for direct Swahili "colonization" of Tsavo.
 Instead, trade was probably accomplished by moving goods to and from the Swahili Coast via extended kin-networks.
 Trade goods such as cowry shells and beads have been recovered from archaeological sites dating to the early Swahili period.